$\chi$-bounds, operations and chords: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:opkn}, we define all the decompositions and operations on graphs that we need, and we survey several results about how they preserve perfection and $\chi$-boundedness.

-In Section~\ref{sec:subst}, we study a technic to prove that an operation on graphs (namely, the substitution operation, everything is defined in the next section) preserves $\chi$-boundedness.
-This technic is analogous to the one used in the proof of the replication lemma of Lov\'asz (see~\cite{nicolas:perfect}).
-It consists in identifying the existence of a particular subgraph that intersects all maximal cliques of a graph, and in showing that this existence is preserved by the operation.
-Our technic yields short proofs of known results and may provide good bounds in some situations.
-For intance we prove that the closure of 3-colourable graphs under substitution is $\chi$-bounded by a quadratic function, a seemingly new result.
+In Section~\ref{sec:subst}, we study a technique to prove that an operation on graphs (namely, the substitution operation, everything is defined in the next section) preserves $\chi$-boundedness.
+This technique is analogous to the one used in the proof of the replication lemma of Lov\'asz (see~\cite{nicolas:perfect}).
+It consists in identifying a particular subgraph that intersects all maximal cliques of a graph, and in showing that the existence of such a subgraph is preserved by the operation.
+Our technique yields short proofs of known results and may provide good bounds in some situations.
+For instance we prove that the closure of 3-colourable graphs under substitution is $\chi$-bounded by a quadratic function, a seemingly new result.
 Note that the results from Section~\ref{sec:subst} are not used in the rest of the article.
 They illustrate our method and are of independent interest.

-In Section~\ref{sec:amalgam}, we apply a similar technic to a larger set of operations (namely, we consider 1-joins, amalgams and proper 2-cutsets).
-The price to pay for that is that the classes of graphs where the technic can be applied are even more restricted.
+In Section~\ref{sec:amalgam}, we apply a similar technique to a larger set of operations (namely, we consider 1-joins, amalgams and proper 2-cutsets).
+The price to pay for that is that the classes of graphs where the technique can be applied are even more restricted.
 But fortunately, it does not vanish to nothing as shown afterward.

 In Section~\ref{sec:struc}, we prove the structure theorem for long-unichord-free graphs.

 In Section~\ref{sec:cluc}, we apply the results of the previous sections to prove that long-unichord-free graphs are $\chi$-bounded.